You Can Consciously Change Your Organization's Culture

 Your corporate culture has a significant impact on whether or not your company accomplishes its most significant goals.
 You may need to tweak the culture, or you may need a complete culture overhaul.
 Although changing your organizational culture can feel like rolling rocks uphill, it will likely result in increased growth and revenue.

-Organizational cultures form over years of interaction among participants in the organization.
-It usually takes a significant event for people to consider culture change, such as flirting with bankruptcy, a significant loss of sales and customers, a new CEO with a different outlook and agenda, or losing $1 million.
+Organizational cultures form over years of interaction among participants in an organization., department, or team.
+Usually, a significant event must take place for people to consider making a culture change.
+Significant happenings can include flirting with bankruptcy, a significant loss of sales and customers, a new CEO with a different outlook and agenda, or losing $1 million in a month.

 Steps in Organizational Culture Change